STORY

 Grading assesses size, density, defects, and moisture to ensure consistent quality.

-Decaf Coffee
+Decaf

+Decaffeinated coffee is regular coffee that has had at least 97% of its caffeine removed.
+It isn’t completely caffeine-free.
+A typical cup of decaf coffee contains about 2–5 mg of caffeine, compared to the roughly 80–120 mg found in a standard cup of regular caffeinated coffee.
 There are several methods for removing caffeine, but we focus on two that best preserve flavor integrity: the Ethyl Acetate (EA) Sugarcane process and the Swiss Water process.
-Both rely on selective solubility and diffusion to remove caffeine while keeping most of the coffee’s flavor compounds intact, so you get the experience of great coffee, just with way less buzz.
+Both rely on selective solubility and diffusion to remove caffeine while keeping most of the coffee’s flavor compounds intact, so you get the experience of great coffee, with less buzz.

 Ethyl Acetate